BeWelcome/rox/INSTALL.md

 2. Build sphinx indices and run search daemon

-   Adapt setup/sphinx/sphinx-3.conf to match your needs (DB credentials and <path to indices>).
+   Adapt setup/sphinx/sphinx-3.conf to match your needs (DB credentials and replace <path to indices> with your preferred folder path).

    Run the indexer to create indices:
    ```bash